-The extent to which the pandemic impacts Company's business and operations is ascertainable but the financial impact over the next 12 months cannot be measured reliably as it depends on various current factors and future developments, that the Company may currently not be able to estimate reliably.
-These factors include virus transmission rate, duration of the outbreak, advent of second wave of the virus, precautionary actions that may be taken by the authorities to control the spread and impact of those actions on economic activity, impact on the businesses of the Company's customers, etc.
+The extent to which the pandemic impacts Company's business and operations is ascertainable but the financial impact over the next 12 months cannot be measured reliably as it depends on various factors and future developments, that the Company may currently not be able to estimate reliably.
+These factors include virus transmission rate, duration of the outbreak or vaccination of significant percentage of population, advent of subsequent waves of the virus, etc. and the resulting precautionary actions that may be taken by the authorities to control spread of the virus and impact of such measures on economic activities and Company's customers.

-Considering the challenges of the uncertainty around the extent and duration of business and economic impact, management is monitoring the situation with a continued focus on ensuring patient safety, sustainability of supply chain, maintenance of sufficient liquidity and safety of employees.
-Further, management has taken several steps to mitigate the effects of the pandemic, including costs reduction measures, offering teleconsultations and Home Health Care services, etc.
+Considering the challenges of the uncertainty around the extent and duration of business and economic impact, management is monitoring the situation with a continued focus on ensuring employees' and patient safety, sustainability of supply chain and maintenance of sufficient liquidity.